vzhovtan/tor/README.md

-### Code example for rendering sample configuration for DC LEaf in VxLAN/EVPN fabric
+### Code example for rendering sample configuration for DC Leaf in VxLAN/EVPN fabric